Academic Quiz Team

 The Financial Planning Association

 The purpose of the Financial Planning Association is to assist in the professional, educational, and social development of college students interested in finance, banking, and investments; provide an association for college students actively interested in these fields; encourage interaction between business executives, faculty, and students of business and finance; and fulfill the mission of Harding College of Business Administration by preparing Christian business professionals for lives of service.
-Contact Kenneth Moran.
+Contact Ken Moran.

 French Club (Le Cercle Francais)